Methotrexate and Photosensitivity: Side Effects & Sun Protection

 Does methotrexate photosensitivity cause photosensitivity?
 Learn about this side effect and how to protect yourself from sun and light reactions.

 Methotrexate (MTX) is an antimetabolite drug widely used for rheumatoid arthritis, psoriasis, inflammatory bowel disease, ectopic pregnancy, and various cancers.
-It causes a distinctive and clinically important photosensitivity — particularly the methotrexate UV recall phenomenon — that requires careful management in any patient receiving this drug.
+It causes a distinctive and clinically important drug-induced photosensitivity — particularly the methotrexate UV recall phenomenon — that requires careful management in any patient receiving this drug.

 Types of Methotrexate Photosensitivity